lrettig/react-native-stripe/README.md

 - Check if the device supports Apple Pay, and if so, whether it has cards configured.
 - If not, you can prompt the user to configure Apple Pay and enter a card.
 - Specify which fields to request from the user in Apple Pay: name, postal address, phone number, and/or email.
+- Collect credit card details in JavaScript and convert them to a card token (without needing to use the Stripe JS SDK).
 - All methods return promises.

 ## Installation